 - The last date for preparation of a CC/ABD letter is the day before the first day of classes in the semester that the fee will be reduced.
-The Graduate School will not facilitate or approve fee reduction.

 - Only standard mandatory student fees are covered; the international student insurance fee, the optional insurance fee, and any late fees or reinstatement fees are not covered under this arrangement.

-Procedure for Certifying Staff
+Procedure for Certifying Status